 Can The Tilt Lock Mechanism Of Your Office Chair Make It Roll?

 I know you may be thinking that the tilt lock mechanism of the chair doesn’t control its movements.
-But a faulty tilt lock can interfere with its stability.
+However, a faulty tilt lock can interfere with its stability.

 For the unversed, the tilt lock facilitates the adjustment of the angle of the backrest or the height of the seat.
 In the case of the former, you can simply push it back to recline or pull it slightly to straighten its alignment.